 - Refuse to follow court orders and requests.
 If you want to win custody, it’s important to honor every request and order the family court makes of you.
 Don’t refuse to do anything the court is asking of you and don’t violate family court orders.
 This is your time to show how committed you are to your child.
 So if they require you to take parenting classes or seek counseling, do so immediately.
 View the court’s requests and orders as an opportunity to demonstrate just how far you’re willing to go for your child.
 The court is generally not inclined to modify orders in your favor, for example, giving you more visitation time, when you are not even following the orders already in place.

 - Invent negative stories about your co-parent.
 This may seem obvious, but you would be surprised.
 When attempting to win custody, don’t invent negative stories about your co-parent.
 Never come up with unfounded allegations of abuse or exaggerate your co-parent’s shortcomings in order to win custody.
-Presenting the court with lies or misleading information will only come back to bite you.
+Presenting the court with lies, misleading information, or incomplete information will only come back to bite you.
 These stories will also likely hinder your chances of winning custody.
+Don’t blow little things out of proportion, running to court every time your child has a hang nail or bruise spouting accusations of abuse and expect the court to find you credible when you present a legitimate issue.
 Make sure everything you share is factual, relevant, and can be substantiated with evidence.

 - Do something illegal.
 This too may seem too obvious to mention, but it is important to know that parents in jail or prison don’t have custody of their children.
 Even further, if you are involved in a criminal case, it is not advisable to testify in family court because anything you say can and will be used against you in your criminal case.
 It is generally better to resolve whatever criminal matter you have, and then handle your family law matters. **Keep in mind that any plea deal or conviction involving a finding of domestic violence carries with it presumptions under Family Code 3044.
 Family Code 3044 essentially provides that the State of California presumes it is not in the best interest of a child for a parent against whom a finding of domestic violence has been made to have either sole custody or joint custody of a child. **If you are in this situation, it is highly advisable that you contact a skilled domestic violence lawyer to go over your options and come up with a personalized strategy for your case.**